usdot-fhwa-stol/carma-platform/carma_cooperative_perception/docs/stack_design.md

 ## Local perception and fusion

+> [!IMPORTANT]\
+> This stack configuration is currently unsupported because the required Nodes are unimplemented.

 In this stack configuration variant, the host vehicle (HV) or host roadside unit (HRSU) can perceive objects using its local sensors, and it can fuse remotely-received object data from BSMs and SDSMs.
 Actors using this configuration broadcast sensor data sharing messages (SDSMs) containing locally-perceived objects.
 The figure below shows the Node